KinetekEnergy/blog/_posts/2023-11-27-Routing_and_Computing_IPYNB_2_.md

   What is the difference in execution time between running the two processes in parallel in place of running them one after the other on a single processor?
   - A) 50 seconds
   - B) 25 seconds
+    - Longest time is B or 45 seconds.
+    - A + B = 75 seconds
+    - If parallel, then Sequential - Parallel => 75 - 45 = 25 seconds
   - C) 70 seconds
   - D) 22 seconds

   <br>

-4. A computer has two processors that can run in parallel.
+1. A computer has two processors that can run in parallel.
 The table below indicates the amount of time it takes each processor to execute four different processes.
 None of the processes is dependent on any of the other processes.

   | Process  | Execution Time on Either Processor |
   | ----------- | ----------- |